Muntazir17/AWS-Event-triggering/README.md

 ![Diagram of S3 Event Triggering](images/1.png)

 ---
-Here are some examples that use S3 event triggering:
+Here are some other examples that use S3 event triggering:

 Netflix: Netflix use S3 event triggering to automatically process video files uploaded to Amazon S3, enabling seamless content ingestion and processing.